tlazaro/kqb-mod/README.md

 While the Unity Mod Manager provides an entry to the game's execution, the code we write needs to be injected in the game's functions.
 For that I used [Harmony 2](https://github.com/pardeike/Harmony), a code injection library that allows to run code before, instead or after original functions.

 ## History
 This mod was created in late 2020.
 The initial goal was having a training mode similar to Rocket League's training packs where one could practice berry throwing.
-While developing it, ended up adding a better free play mode, local game hosting with remote joining, rendering hitboxes as well as the berry training packs.
+While developing it, ended up adding a better free play mode, local game hosting with remote joining, rendering hit boxes as well as the berry training packs.

-I wanted to publish and share the mod, but first conacted the game developers to make sure there where ok with it.
+I wanted to publish and share the mod, but first contacted the game developers to make sure there where ok with it.
 They told me to hold off for a bit while they thought about it.
 A few days later new rules to the official Discord channel were posted, saying any type of modding would get you banned from online play and the community.
 I never shared the mod with anyone and kept it private to avoid any conflict for myself and any potential users.

 Now by October 2022 it seems the [game servers are shutting down](https://www.gamedeveloper.com/pc/-i-killer-queen-black-i-will-shut-down-in-november-confirms-liquid-bit).
 With local play being the only option, the community won't be able to continue playing together, with the only option left being in the same location to play on the same computer.
 It doesn't have to be this way, the game is already built in such a way that LAN play works.
 For the community and the people who love this game and want to continue playing, I'm making the mod public.